quiqr/quiqr-desktop/README.md

 * Open the application.
 * Follow the instuctions on the welcome screen.

-PoppyGo targets Hugo Website Developers and Hugo Website Content Managers.
+Quiqr targets Hugo Website Developers and Hugo Website Content Managers.

 ### Hugo Website Content Managers